 Select one of the available options:

-- Balanced: Adds security mitigations for sites you don’t frequently visit, most sites work as expected, and blocks security threats.
+- Balanced: Adds security mitigations for sites you don’t frequently visit.
+This option makes most websites as expected and blocks security threats.

-- Strict: Adds security mitigations for all sites, parts of sites might not work, and blocks security threats.
+- Strict: Adds security mitigations for all sites.
+However, parts of sites might not work and block security threats.

-(Optional) Click the Exceptions option if you want to prevent specific sites from using this feature.
+(Optional) Click the Exceptions option to prevent specific sites from using this feature.